 4. The faculty referees shall in all cases indicate in writing clear support or lack of support for the candidate on the basis of the candidate’s work in the program.

-5. In a second year review, the Faculty Handbook does not require documentation appended to the Chair's letter.
-In all other personnel decisions forwarded to the Dean of the Faculty/Vice President for Academic Affairs and to ATC and/or PC, the Department Chair will attach the written statements of those reviewing the candidate's contributions to the program.
-Chairs and referees shall ensure that all materials are forwarded to the Dean of the Faculty/Vice President for Academic Affairs and to ATC and/or PC by the announced deadlines.

-6. It is the responsibility of the Chair of the department to evaluate the candidate's contributions to the program and to incorporate that evaluation within the Chair's letter to the Dean of the Faculty/Vice President for Academic Affairs and/or ATC/PC.
+5. It is the responsibility of the Chair of the department to evaluate the candidate's contributions to the program and to incorporate that evaluation within the Chair's letter to the Dean of the Faculty/Vice President for Academic Affairs and/or ATC/PC.

 XIV.
 ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT